SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 >
 > [Knowles et al., 2021](#further-reading)

-How do we decide whether a computational process is **proportionate** to the benefits it may create?
+Maximal computing processes also often take place in the cloud, which means the carbon costs may also been less visible (see [Question the Cloud](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/advocating-within-your-institution.html#question-the-cloud) section).
+So how do we decide whether a computational process is **proportionate** to the benefits it may create?
 In other words, when *does* it become appropriate to 'throw AI and blockchain' at a problem?
 Can the underlying goals of computationally intensive work sometimes be met in